lhagan/ShellHere/README.md

 ## Download & Install

 Download the disk image [here](https://github.com/downloads/lhagan/ShellHere/ShellHere.dmg) and drag ShellHere to your Applications folder.
 Then just drag it onto your Finder toolbar.
+On newer versions of macOS, you may have to hold down Command while dragging to the Finder toolbar.
+Look for the green plus sign before dropping it.

 OS X 10.7 or greater is required.
 It should work all the way back to 10.5, but you'll have to download the sources and build yourself.